Personal tools

 • Optimization: The process for finding good models; how programs are generated.

-• Algorithms: Algorithms play a central role in machine learning.
+• Algorithms: Mathematical equations that the model uses to learn patterns from the data, like linear regression for predicting continuous values or decision trees for classification.
+Algorithms play a central role in machine learning.
 There are four types of machine learning algorithms: supervised, unsupervised, semi-supervised, and reinforced.

 • Clustering: Clustering is a fundamental task in machine learning, data mining, and signal processing.